enspiral/handbook/guides/comms_guidelines.md

 # Comms Guidelines

-- [x] send email to check if the help info still accurate
-- [x] check in enspiral help

 ## Comms Guidelines

 This guide is here to give an overview of the channels we've decided to adopt and to give you some tips for how best to communicate with the network.